hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 ## Store to Warehouse Transfer Orders

-### 1. Transfer Orders Created in NetSuite
+### 1. Transfer orders created in NetSuite

 - Even when stores want to transfer inventory to warehouses, the transfer order will be created in NetSuite, specifying the source location as a store and the destination location as a warehouse.

 - Once created, these transfer orders are automatically assigned a **“Pending Fulfillment”** status.

 {% hint style="info" %}
-Similar to the store to store transfer order lifecycle we discussed above, (2) importing transfer orders into HotWax Commerce, approving them, fulfilling them using the `Store Fulfillment App` and (3) ultimately synchronizing item fulfillment records with NetSuite remains the same.
+Similar to the `store to store` transfer order lifecycle we discussed above, (2) importing transfer orders into HotWax Commerce, approving them, fulfilling them using the `Store Fulfillment App` and (3) ultimately synchronizing item fulfillment records with NetSuite remains the same.
 {% endhint %}

-### 4. Receive Transfer Orders in NetSuite
+### 4. Receive transfer orders in NetSuite

 - Finally, warehouse managers manually initiate the receiving process in NetSuite for the store transferred inventory upon its arrival at the warehouse.